 Ingredients for Chicken Fried Rice on a wooden table

-1. Soften a chopped onion in the wok in a little oil.
+1. Soften a chopped onion in the wok with a little oil.
 Then add chopped red pepper, garlic and peas and cook for a couple of minutes.

 2. Add cooked shredded chicken, a splash of sesame oil and cold boiled rice.
 Turn up the heat to high and keep tossing everything together in the wok until the rice is hot.